-Click on each image for more detail and price.
+Click on any image for more details and price.

 One issue acknowledges that thousands if not millions of dollars are invested in packaging technology and seductive design with jewel like colors and interesting forms with no accountability for the overabundance of consumer waste.
 Sometimes the container’s character reflects the contents, such as the “orange” of orange juice plastic or the “milky white” container for milk.
 Other times, the container seems more like an exotic Aladdin’s lamp attributing magical properties to an elixir that we never see but consume.

 Plastic is seductive material with serious environmental impact.
 Consider the volume of single use containers that are irresponsibly thrown away, the quantity of plastic waste in our oceans and inner waterways, and the exposure issues to plastic in our food.
 The list just keeps growing.